Circular Table Break Down Part 1.

 "I live in a food desert"

-Comments we've probably all heard or even said at some point, but I've always thought, "What about the food going in the trash."
+These are comments we've all heard or even said.
+Yet, I've always thought, "What about the food going in the trash?"

-We pay to produce it.
+We pay to produce food.
 We pay to get it to the store.
-We pay to dispose of it (literally and environmentally).
-Last year it is estimated that the U.S. wastedaround 120 billion pounds of food, representing over $400 billion in lost value.
+We pay to dispose of it—both literally and environmentally.
+Last year, it is estimated that the U.S. wasted around 120 billion pounds of food, representing over $400 billion in lost value.

-And in 2024, I thought I would get the opportunity to solve it through my consulting firm at the time who had the City of Austin as a client for Community Resilience.
-The city didn't control any of the food system.
-Half the people who needed help didn't think help was for them.
-And salaries hadn't caught up to post-COVID prices for anyone without a corporate job.
-Long story short, it didn't happen with the City of Austin, but the curiosity never left.
+In 2024, I thought I would get the chance to tackle this issue through my consulting firm, which had the City of Austin as a client for Community Resilience.
+However, the city didn't control the food system.
+Half the people who needed help didn't think assistance was meant for them.
+Salaries hadn't caught up to post-COVID prices for anyone without a corporate job.
+Long story short, it didn't happen with the City of Austin, but my curiosity never left.

 LA STRONG

-When crisis occurs, everyone tends to have each other's back a bit more than on the regular.
-All hands were on deck for a couple months leveraging social media, spreadsheets, a few new apps even, but I knew it would eventually slow.
+When a crisis occurs, everyone tends to have each other's backs a bit more than usual.
+For a couple of months, all hands were on deck.
+We leveraged social media, spreadsheets, and even a few new apps.
+But I knew it would eventually slow down.
 It always does.
-Money from all over was being redirected to fire relief, and then the opportunitycame.
+Money from everywhere was redirected to fire relief, and then the opportunity came.

-I reached out to the funder and explained how I had a dormant nonprofit sitting on the shelf for a year, but I could register it in California the next day if they wanted to take a bet on a sustainable system leveraging surplus food, what most call food waste, and what California Senate Bill 1383 was already pointing toward.
+I reached out to the funder and explained that I had a dormant nonprofit sitting on the shelf for a year.
+I could register it in California the next day if they wanted to invest in a sustainable system leveraging surplus food—what most call food waste.
+California Senate Bill 1383 was already pointing toward this.

-I explained the opportunity: address the environment (methane is worse than carbon), explore a new workforce model, and find out whether this could be a real response to the food affordability crisis.
-I wanted to serve those who don't qualify for assistance but are still falling through the gaps.
+I laid out the opportunity: address environmental issues (methane is worse than carbon), explore a new workforce model, and see if this could genuinely respond to the food affordability crisis.
+I aimed to serve those who don't qualify for assistance but still fall through the gaps.

 I was clear: I wanted to utilize the food, not just redistribute it.
-That meant navigating more health and legal complexity.
-And receiving the maximum allotted amount as a technically new nonprofit was necessary to have the freedom and time to actually map the landscape.
+This meant navigating more health and legal complexities.
+Receiving the maximum allotted amount as a technically new nonprofit was essential for freedom and time to map the landscape.

-While I waited on a reply, which was about six weeks, I didn't sit.
-I got to building out how it would be done and assembling the team to do it.
+While I waited for a reply—about six weeks—I didn't sit idle.
+I began building out how it would be done and assembling the team to execute it.

-They said let's do it...went silent for another month...and then dropped the money all at once.
+They said, "Let's do it."
+Then, they went silent for another month and finally dropped the money all at once.

-• Circularity isn't just an environmental idea — it's an economic one.
-Making sure things turn into other things creates value instead of waste.
-Just identify what and where the value lies.
+Circularity isn't just an environmental idea—it's an economic one.
+Ensuring that things turn into other things creates value instead of waste.
+Just identify where the value lies.

-• Shoot your shot, but back it up.
+Shoot your shot, but back it up.
 I tied the idea to existing legislation and research before I ever made the ask.
-Truly, fixing my eyes back on LA occurred once I saw SB 1383 passed in the California Senate.
+Fixing my eyes back on LA occurred once I saw SB 1383 passed in the California Senate.

-• One door closing isn't the answer.
+One door closing isn't the end.
 Austin wasn't the place.
-LA was...and it came with more money and time flexibility.
-If you care about it enough, space will open.
+LA was... and it came with more money and time flexibility.
+If you care enough, space will open.

-• Assess the risk, then decide.
-I knew why others hadn't done this at scale.
-The reward was too big to ignore anyway.
-In the proposal, I planned for why someone may say no.
+Assess the risk, then decide.
+I understood why others hadn't done this at scale.
+The reward was too big to ignore.
+In the proposal, I planned for why someone might say no.

-• By the way, we had no issues even with managing 12 types of allergens at a given time.
+By the way, we had no issues even managing 12 types of allergens at a given time.

-If I was a billionaire, I'd put my money toward supporting those building infrastructure out of this leakage.
+If I were a billionaire, I'd invest in building infrastructure out of this leakage.
 Unfortunately, we aren't billionaires, but that doesn't mean we can't do this together.
-If you are able, please join us in supporting Sameritan's work here.
+If you can, please join us in supporting Sameritan's work here.

 Comments